Silents on DVD and silents online

 British Film Institute

 The BFI has several outlets for online video.
+It has recent launched BFI Player, a video-on-demand service with a mixture of free and paid content which include many freely-available early film actualities made by Mitchell & Kenyon.
 Its Screenonline resource is an encyclopedia of British film and television, with extensive silent film materials (with strong emphasis on non-fiction) but licensing issues means that the video content itself is only accessible to schools, colleges and libraries in the UK.
 Free to all is its YouTube channel, which has a fascinating mix of oddities, including many silents.
-Its Creative Archive site makes a small number of mostly silent videos available for free download and re-use, under licence.

 British Movietone News